-Revd Dr Matthias Grebe is Lecturer and Tutor at St Mellitus College, London.
+Revd Dr Matthias Grebe is Centre Lead for St Mellitus College, Chelmsford and Lecturer and Tutor at St Mellitus College, London.
 Prior to this, Matthias held a research fellowship at the University of Bonn, Germany.
-He is married to Victoria and they have two small children.

 Matthias read Theology, Philosophy and Rhetoric at the University of Tübingen, where he also trained for a professional certificate in psychotherapy.
 He is the associate vicar of St Edward King and Martyr in Cambridge and the Church of England's Adviser for European Church Relations for the Council for Christian Unity at Church House, and recent publications include After Brexit?
 European Unity and the Unity of European Churches (2019).
-He is married to Victoria and they have two small children.
+He is married to Victoria and they have three small children.

 Education